Raul Hilberg, JudenThe Destruction of the European Jews, Princeton 1985

 Guided Tours of the Site

 As part of the memorial site is in the area of today’s European Central Bank, this section can only be visited in the framework of a guided tour.
 It includes the cellar that served as a gathering point for the deportations.
+In the interior rooms masks are required.
 The area east of the former Großmarkthalle is open to the public.
 Both sections have a route guide with testimonies to how the deportations proceeded: from rumors and the actual notification of those affected to imminent deportation and the forced transportation to the ghettos and camps aboard Deutsche Reichsbahn trains.

 Public Guided Tours